Haven't filed taxes in a long time?

 If you haven’t filed taxes in 10 years:

-Why Should You File Your Taxes?
-No matter individual or business, you must report all taxable income and pay taxes according to the Internal Revenue Code.
-This process is important not only to pay your tax debt, but also to get a tax refund and claim tax deductions.
-Thus, you can reduce your tax debt.
-Besides, regularly filing your taxes also prevents accumulating debts.
-This way, you can avoid penalties and interest.
+Why should you file your taxes?
+Whether you’re an individual or a business, you must report all taxable income and pay taxes according to the Internal Revenue Code.
+Filing taxes is important not only for paying your tax debt, but also for obtaining any refunds and claiming deductions.
+This approach helps reduce your overall tax burden and prevents further debt accumulation by avoiding penalties and interest.

 Of course, the consequences are different for each company.
 However, some general implications are: